 How to Write a Perfect Postbac Admissions Essay

-One of the most important parts of the application to postbac programs is your personal statement.
+One of the most important parts of the application to postbac programs is the personal statement.
 This piece of writing allows the admissions committee to get to know you – to hear your voice – and learn more about the obstacles you have overcome to pursue your educational goals.
-3 attributes of a successful postbac…
+Three attributes of a successful postbac…

-Admissions Tip: BE YOURSELF!
+Admissions Tip: Be Yourself!

-One of the things admissions committee members tell us again and again is that they wish – really, truly wish – that applicants would not try to write what they imagine the adcom wants to hear, but would just be themselves instead.
-Time and time again, admissions committee members tell us they wish applicants would…
+Would you like to know one thing that admissions committee members really want from applicants?
+Here it is: they wish – really, truly wish – that applicants would not try to write what they imagine the adcom wants to hear but instead just be themselves.
+Time and time again, admissions committee members tell us they want applicants…

 Writing a Lead That Pops